Brown Thrasher: Birds of Thickets Explored

 Spring is the time you'll most likely see the Brown Thrasher.
 Not so much because of this bird's migratory patterns.
 Instead, habitat is most likely the cause.

-These wary birds prefer dense thickets and woodland edges.
+These wary birds prefer dense thickets and woodland edges as nesting habitats.

 Known for its striking reddish-brown plumage and melodious song, a Brown Thrasher is a medium-sized bird that is primarily brown in color with a long, curved bill.